brianp/muxed/README.md

 ### From Homebrew taps

-This will add a tap to install a pre-compiled muxed bin.
+This will add a [tap](https://github.com/brianp/homebrew-muxed) to install a pre-compiled Muxed bin.

 ```shell
 $ brew tap brianp/homebrew-muxed